SegiH/Emby-and-Jellyfin-Playlist-Exporter/README.md

-# Emby and Jellyfin PLaylist Exporter
+# Emby and Jellyfin Playlist Exporter

 Emby and Jellyfin Playlist Exporter is a Windows application developed in C# which lets you export your playlists from Emby or Jellyfin in m3u8 format which is a playlist format that can be easily backed up and restored and can also work with modern media players like VLC.